codions-archive/git-sync/README.md

 ```

 ## Credits

-This project is based on the excellent work done by [Wei He](https://github.com/wei).
-See more in the [original repository](https://github.com/wei/git-sync).
+This project is based on [wei/git-sync](https://github.com/wei/git-sync)

 ## License